The height of you accomplishments will equal the depth of your conviction. W Scolavino

 It is easier to fight for one’s principles than to live up to them.
 Alfred Adler

 We do need principles to live by.
 Those living by them are more likely living good, upright and well-grounded lives.
 Those not living principled lives are more likely to have problems with their quality of life.
-It is a good thing for us to have something to guide us.
+It is a good thing for us to have something that guides us.
 Too many of us are still searching for something to believe in and to give life more meaning and purpose.
 Too many are misguided, searching and wandering.

 How many of us have the self-discipline to sit and think, formulate and focus on what our principles are?
 How many have loosely formulated principles bouncing around inside their heads?
 Should we formally declare, proclaim and document what we stand for?
 Some people go so far as to have a personal mission statement.
 They make a declaration of the principles they seek to live by.
 Things such as honesty, integrity, humility, patriotism, kindness and respecting others are the kinds of principles many proclaim.
 Would we become more principled by “officially” recognizing what we believe, proclaiming it and even writing it down” Would our principles become more important?
 Are they really important to us or do we mostly give them lip service?